jasonmacduffie/isles-of-maga/geography.md

 ### Demonia

 Demonia refers to the various realms of the Demon Lords, located farther underground than the mantle.
+Often times, Demonia is simply used as a swear.
+For example, "What in Demonia happened to you?" could be a common expression.